jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-tim-green-on-curating-a-debut-album.md

 Tim: I already have a didgeridoo actually!
 Got one from Oz in the past.
 Although its only quality with myself is looking good, as I’m totally unable to play it haha.
 <br><br>

-**RR: Haha maybe you'll use it in a live set one day.
+**RR: Haha maybe someday you'll use it in a live set.
 Cheers Tim!**

 _'Her Future Ghost' is out now on Cocoon Recordings.
 Buy it [here](https://www.beatport.com/release/her-future-ghost/2269137)_